nicolasloizeau/video-spectrogram/README.md

 important options:
 - `-mf`: Maximum frequency to display in the spectrogram (default: 2000 Hz)
-- `-fps`: Frame rate of the output video (default: 30 fps)
+- `-fps`: Frame rate of the output video (default: 24 fps)
-- `-plt`: Use matplotlib for rendering (default: ffmpeg)
+- `-plt`: Use matplotlib for rendering (will use PIL if not specified)
 - `-lo` : Offset for logarithmic scaling of the spectrogram.
-Lower values filter out lower amplitudes, increasing the constrast.
-Default:1e-6
+Lower values filter out lower amplitudes, increasing the constrast. (default: 1e-6)
+- `-ht` : Height of the output video in pixels if using PIL
+- `-w`  : Width of the output video in pixels if using PIL